CPAN-Security/security.metacpan.org/presentations/nuug2024-metadata-foss-cra.md

 ## Metadata Headaches

-* Lots of "opinions" from legislators & gov't orgs
+Lots of "opinions" from legislators & gov't orgs

 * ⚠️  Inconsistencies in Terms
 * ⚠️  Missing: More attributes needed to achieve security goals?
+* ⚠️  Too much: Unnecessary additions, leading to complexity

 Note: